 Year-to-Date Collective Bargaining Results in Low and No Increases in Wages and Fringe Benefits

-The complete report is posted along with other CLRC reports on the Labor & HR Topical Resources page of AGC’s website at www.agc.org/labor/topicalresources.
-Select “Collective Bargaining” from the first pull-down menu and “Collective Bargaining Agreement Data” from the second for links to the reports.
+The complete report - which provides an early indication of 2010 bargaining results and will be followed by further reports later this year -- is posted along with other CLRC reports on the Labor & HR Topical Resources page of AGC's website at www.agc.org/labor/topicalresources.
+Select "Collective Bargaining" from the first pull-down menu and "Collective Bargaining Agreement Data" from the second for links to the reports.
 For a searchable database of collectively bargained wage and fringe benefit rates, go to www.agc.org/cbrates.

-Collective bargaining AGC chapters are reminded to kindly send all settlements information to CLRC promptly upon completion.
-Information may be submitted to CLRC by e-mail at firstname.lastname@example.org, by fax to (202) 347-8442, or by mail to 1750 New York Ave., NW, Washington, DC 20006.
+Collective bargaining AGC Chapters are reminded to kindly send all settlements information to CLRC promptly upon completion.
+Information may be submitted by e-mail at firstname.lastname@example.org, by fax to (202) 347-8442, or by mail to 1750 New York Ave., NW, Washington, DC 20006.